Written by

 Last updated -

-This middle distance from the Challenge family is one of the largest triathlons in Austria and attracts top stars from around the world to the tiny picturesque village of Walchsee in the region of Kaiserwinkl, just a few miles south of the border with Germany.
+This middle distance race from Challenge Family is one of the largest triathlons in Austria.
+Every year, it attracts top stars and age group athletes from around the world to the tiny picturesque village of Walchsee in the region of Kaiserwinkl, just a few miles south of the border with Germany.
+Along with its famously stunning scenery, this small town is also renowned for the welcoming hospitality of the locals, who in the true spirit of Challenge Family’s focus on community embrace the visiting triathletes like old friends.

-With a population of just 2000 Walchsee village might be small but it’s perfectly formed.
-Unbelievably picturesque with typical Austrian Alpine architecture, it’s surrounded by the Kaiser Massif mountain range and sits on the shores of its namesake, Lake Walch, in the Austrian state of Tyrol,
+With a population of just 2000 Walchsee village might be small, but it’s perfectly formed.
+Unbelievably picturesque with typical Austrian Alpine architecture, it’s surrounded by the Kaiser Massif mountain range and sits on the shores of its namesake, Lake Walch, in the Austrian state of Tyrol.
+It’s no wonder this is such a popular holiday destination, all year round.

 Swim - 1.9KM